library(mini007)

 [[1]]$prompt

-[1] "Research the current economic situation in Algeria, including key indicators like GDP, inflation, employment, and major industries."
+[1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment, and main industries."

 [[1]]$response

-among youth.
-Key industries include oil and gas, agriculture, and construction.
+industries include hydrocarbons (oil and gas), agriculture, and manufacturing.

 [[1]]$edited_by_hitl